Quantum Correlations in the Minimal Scenario: Description of the Correlation Body

+Our results agree with that of~\cite{volumes}.
+Also, these volumes give the probability $\approx0.258609$ on the task of sampling nonlocal quantum correlations $c\in\Qm\setminus\Cl$, if one were to use the translationally invariant Lebegues measure to obtain a random point in $\Ns$.
+For this task, a better approach is clearly to change the measure to the unitarily invariant Haar measure, as studied in~\cite{sampling_nonlocal}.

 For the surface area, we get the volume of the $\Ns$-faces as the well-known elliptope volume $\pi^2/2$ \cite{volumeElliptope}.
-For the volume of the curved tetrahedra we did not find a closed expression.
+For the volume of the curved tetrahedra (that is the one of the elliptope face, the pushout of the three dimensional tetrahedron) we did not find a closed expression.
 Testing the numerical value for being a simple fraction times a low power of $\pi$ by continued fraction expansion also did not seem to give a simple expression.
 The \Qt3 boundaries are directly expressed by the surface area of the elliptope.
 This area is known to be $5\pi$, by a direct calculation found on {\tt math.stackexchange.com}.